izaakwhite/ITS-2300/lab6/lab6.md

 commit
 ```

-To get DHCP confirmation
+To get DHCP confirmation for VPCS's
-VPCS's

 ```bash
 dhcp